timeseriesAI/tsai/README.md

 ## How to get started

-To get familiarized with the package, I'd suggest you start with this notebook:
+To get started with the `tsai` package, I'd suggest you start with this notebook:

 **[01_Intro_to_Time_Series_Classification](https://github.com/timeseriesAI/timeseriesAI/blob/master/tutorial_nbs/01_Intro_to_Time_Series_Classification.ipynb)**